isomerpages/nparks-naturekakis/pages/Capacity Building.md

 <h3>Next Steps</h3>
 <p align="justify">As Nature Kakis progress through the training programmes, they will develop their skills and advance, enabling them to bring more City in Nature initiatives into the heartlands and lead these activities for the community, by the community.</p>

-<p align="justify">Established Nature Kakis chapters have the added benefit of being able to apply for the <a href="/seed-fund/about/" rel="noopener noreferrer nofollow" target="_blank">Nature Kakis Seed Fund</a> to fund and facilitate the preparation and implementation of their programmes.
+<p align="justify">Established Nature Kakis chapters can apply for the <a href="/seed-fund/about/" rel="noopener noreferrer nofollow" target="_blank">Nature Kakis Seed Fund</a> to fund and facilitate the preparation and implementation of their programmes.
 By leveraging the Seed Fund and planning ahead, chapters can make a meaningful impact in their communitie.</p>